 - Don’t inspect for the full extent of the infestation

-Bed bugs have a 7–10 day egg hatch cycle.
-Any single-visit chemical treatment without follow-up almost guarantees a return within 2–4 weeks.
-You’re paying $200 for a 50% chance of making it worse.
+Bed bugs have a 7-10 day egg hatch cycle.
+Any single-visit chemical treatment without follow-up almost guarantees a return within 2-4 weeks.
+You’re paying for a treatment that carries a real risk of making the problem worse instead of fixing it.

 Legitimate bed bug protocols always include: